Trinidad and Tobago Carnival

 What is carnival in the Barbados?

-The celebrations have been made famous as Barbados’s biggest super star Rihanna always makes an appearance.
-The carnival is an energetic and colourful spectacle that is full of street parties and parades.
-It is the Grand Kaddoment which is the highlight of this carnival which is a mas band parade full of colourful costumes.
+Barbados’s biggest superstar Rihanna always makes an appearance.
+The carnival is an energetic and colorful spectacle that is full of street parties and parades.
+It is the Grand Kaddoment which is the highlight of this carnival which is a mas band parade full of colorful costumes.
 The party continues long into the night on Brighton beach with lots of music, food, drinking and fireworks.

 Junkanoo, The Bahamas